Facts and Questions

 Will endodontic (root canal) treatment hurt?

 This is the question that we are asked most frequently.
-The procedure should not be uncomforable.
+The procedure should not be uncomfortable.
 Modern dentistry has created wonderful options for anesthesia and pain management.
-Dr. Barr, Dr. Spencer, and Dr. Madison want this to be a pleasant experience and will do everything they can to keep you comfortable.
+Dr. Barr and Dr. Spencer want this to be a pleasant experience and will do everything they can to keep you comfortable.

 What happens after endodontic (root canal) treatment?